hep-lbdl/deepmodels4physics.github.io/index.md

 - Applications of generative modeling to the physical sciences
 - Physics-informed models
-- Practicalities of training and inference (mode collapse, speed, staticial power, ...)
+- Practicalities of training and inference (mode collapse, generation speed, staticial power, ...)
 - Method comparisons (flows, autoencoders, GANs, ...)
 - Implicit versus explicit density models (our focus is on generation and not density estimation, but interesting to know if the latter helps with the former)
 - ...